 Routine use cases

-A practical note on What to do when screen-heavy workdays changes your routine plan for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.
+A practical note on Routine adjustment: screen heavy workdays for a progress-photo check where lighting and expression may be changing the story, written with realistic expectations and a specific next step.

 Direct answer